UT-Austin iSchool Syllabus

 Disability and Access

 The university is committed to creating an accessible and inclusive learning environment consistent with university policy and federal and state law.
 Please let me know if you experience any barriers to learning so I can work with you to ensure you have equal opportunity to participate fully in this course.
 If you are a student with a disability, or think you may have a disability, and need accommodations please contact Disability and Access (D&A).
-Please refer to D&A’s website for contact and more information: http://diversity.utexas.edu/disability/.
+Please refer to D&A’s website for contact and more information: http://community.utexas.edu/disability/.
 If you are already registered with D&A , please deliver your Accommodation Letter to me as early as possible in the semester so we can discuss your approved accommodations and needs in this course.

 Policy on Academic Integrity